 - Using LinkedIn to the fullest capacity

 Should you implement all pieces of advice or just one?
 This largely depends on the specifics of your product, niche, and market.
 But we firmly believe that B2B leads are better generated when campaigns include multiple touchpoints from multiple channels.
-So, we highly advise you to put up a solid marketing and sales strategy and use as many B2B lead generation tactics as humanly possible.
+So, we highly advise you to put up solid marketing and sales strategy and use as many B2B sales lead generation tactics as humanly possible.